Wiki Rules and Guidelines

 How to write an article

-The Chronicles is to be recorded in-game way, to clarify, view the Wiki as a “tome of knowledge” that would be read by a character in the world of Chronicles of Elyria.
-Still, a Wiki article in the Clans or Lands of Vornair sections is to be written in an article format common for online wikies:
+The Chronicles is to be recorded in an in-game way, to clarify, view the Wiki as a “tome of knowledge” that would be read by a character in the world of Chronicles of Elyria.
+Still, a Wiki article in the Clans or Lands of Vornair sections is to be written in an article format common for online wikies.

 Vornair’s lore writing guidelines